BoidCMS/boidcms.github.io/developer/theme-basics.md

 # Theme Basics
-All themes reside in the `themes` folder, And they have a predefined structure.
+The `themes` folder contains all of the themes, which adhere to a predefined structure.

 ## Folder and Files Structure
-This is the folder and the most required files structure for themes.
+The following folder and file structure is essential for themes.

 ```plain
 themes/